NaszvadiG/cim-xa/README.md

 Sample Code
 -----------
 THERE IS A SMALL SAMPLE CONTROLLER in application/controllers/site.php including examples of several forms of usage.
-There is also a sample controller for job queues in application/controllers/jobq.php.
+There is also a sample controller for job queues in application/controllers/jobq.php and an example for Twiggy in application/controllers/twiggyTest.php.

 LICENSE
 -------